“What does he really mean by that?”

 Photo by cottonbro from Pexels

-If you follow all the above tips and still find yourself thinking too much about your relationship, chances are, you’re dealing with a deeper issue here.
-You might have developed insecure attachment styles due to your past experiences.
+If you follow all the above tips and still find yourself feeling insecure, constantly worried and thinking too much about your relationship, chances are, you’re dealing with a deeper issue here.
+You might have developed insecure attachment styles due to your past experiences in intimate relationships.
 And this problem is tough to solve on your own.